 Services beyond Grandview Kids

-Families wishing to purchase therapy services are invited to explore the private practice registries available on a number of websites using the links listed below
+Families wishing to purchase therapy services are invited to explore the private practice registries available on several websites using the links listed below:

 - Autism Ontario (Ontario Autism Program (OAP) Provider List)

 - College of Audiologists and Speech-Language Pathologists of Ontario